 Probation and its conditions can severely curtail your ability to find employment, travel or to live a normal life without the fear of violating a condition that can send you to prison or jail.
-Below is information on the steps needed to undertake to receive an early termination of probation.
+Below is information on the steps needed to undertake an early termination of probation.

 Probation is a sentence imposed by the court either in lieu of a jail or prison sentence or which is to be served after the defendant has been incarcerated for a time.